 Here are some great resources on what is mindful thinking to help you get started:

 There are also some great books on mindfulness:

 I’m still learning, but I’m pretty self-aware, which helps with all of this a lot.
 I hope this post answered the question, what is mindful thinking, and helped you to better understand it!

-If you have any questions you’d like to ask me, feel free to post a comment on this post, in the discussion forums, or DM me on Facebook at facebook.com/anxietygirljess/
+If you have any questions you’d like to ask me, feel free to post a comment on this post, in the discussion forums, or send a message on Facebook at facebook.com/anxietygirljess/

 I’d be happy to chat, and answer questions if I can, or help you with finding more info if you need it!